 |Vanguard CA Tax-Exempt Money Market Fund (VCTXX)||3.73%||17.8%||3.50%||6.28%|

 The calculator is not limited to only Vanguard or Fidelity.
 You can use it for funds from any other company.
 Just enter the yield numbers for the funds you are considering.
 Following suggestions from Ron Lieber and Ari Weinberg at FiLife, I also changed wording on a question in the calculator to make it clearer.
-You can get to the updated calculator from the original post or access it directly from the hosting site or the alternate hosting site.
+You can get to the updated calculator from the original post or access it directly from the hosting site.

 Although the calculator was made for money market funds, it works for regular bond funds too.
 Well, money market funds are bond funds, the very short-term kind.
 Bond funds also have different tax characteristics (if held in a taxable account, of course).
 For example here’s a rundown on a few bond funds for the same California resident in 35% AMT bracket and 9.3% California state income tax bracket: